aws-samples/serverless-patterns/eventbridge-stepfunction-lambda-getfunctionstatus/README.md

-# EventBridge scheduler to invoke step function to get the list of inactive lambda functions
+# Amazon EventBridge Scheduler to invoke an AWS Step Function to get the list of inactive AWS Lambda functions

-This pattern will create a one time schedule in EventBridge scheduler with state machine as target & invoke the lambda ListFunctions & GetFunction API using the SDK integration in step functions and publish the list of inactive functions to SNS Topic.
+This pattern will create an Amazon EventBridge Scheduler rule targeting an AWS Step Function state machine.
+The Step Function invokes an AWS Lambda using `ListFunctions` and `GetFunctions` API using the SDK integration in Step Functions.
+It then publishes the list of inactive functions to an Amazon SNS Topic.

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.